On blowup for the supercritical quadratic wave equation: Abstract

 \section{Abstract}

-We study singularity formation for the focusing quadratic wave equation in the energy supercritical case, i.e., for $d \geq 7$.
+We study singularity formation for the quadratic wave equation in the energy supercritical case, i.e., for $d \geq 7$.
 We find in closed form a new, non-trivial, radial, self-similar blowup solution $u^*$ which exists for all $d \geq 7$.
 For $d=9$, we study the stability of $u^*$ without any symmetry assumptions on the initial data and show that there is a family of perturbations which lead to blowup via $u^*$.
 In similarity coordinates, this family represents a co-dimension one Lipschitz manifold modulo translation symmetries.
+The stability analysis relies on delicate spectral analysis for a non-selfadjoint operator.
 In addition, in $d=7$ and $d=9$, we prove non-radial stability of the well-known ODE blowup solution.
 Also, for the first time we establish persistence of regularity for the wave equation in similarity coordinates.

 {{\mathscr H_\g}} {{\tilde {\mathscr H}}} {{\mathbullet {\mathscr H}}} {{\mathring {\mathscr H}_\g}} {\Ac_{\g,\a}} {\Ac_{0,0}}